gargum/ESP-BLE-HID/README.md

 - [ ] Documentation - Writing the docs for SquidHID
 - [ ] Migrating from Arduino IDE/PlatformIO to Standalone - I enjoy making life harder for myself unneccesarily
 - [ ] Hardware Abstraction Layer - Need to get the HAL system setup so I can add support for 10+ different platforms en masse
-- [ ] Keymap advanced functions - Layers, Tap Dance, Combos, Dynamic Macros, Leaders, Alt-Mod, Mouse keys, Digitizer keys, and Joystick keys all still need to be added
+- [ ] Keymap advanced functions - Tap Dance, Combos, Dynamic Macros, Leaders, Alt-Mod, Mouse keys, Digitizer keys, and Joystick keys all still need to be added

 ## Installation
 - (Make sure you can use the ESP32 with the Arduino IDE.
 [Instructions can be found here.](https://github.com/espressif/arduino-esp32#installation-instructions))